 Confidence and High Self-esteem

-Students at SuperCamp gain confidence both from the new skills they learn and the success they experience at camp applying these skills in a supportive in which they receive productive feedback on how to perform at an even higher level.
-In turn, these positive results raise students’ belief in one’s self and their self-esteem.
+Students at SuperCamp gain confidence both from the new skills they learn and the success they experience at camp applying these skills in a supportive environment in which they receive productive feedback on how to perform at an even high level.
+In turn, these positive results help students to believe in themselves and increase their self-esteem.

 Strong Character and Ethics